 Cordarone inhibits peripheral conversion of thyroxine (T4) to triiodothyronine (T3) and may cause increased thyroxine levels, decreased T3 levels, and increased levels of inactive reverse T3 (rT3) in clinically euthyroid patients.
 It is also a potential source of large amounts of inorganic iodine.
 Because of its release of inorganic iodine, or perhaps for other reasons, Cordarone can cause either hypothyroidism or hyperthyroidism.
 Thyroid function should be monitored prior to treatment and periodically thereafter, particularly in elderly patients, and in any patient with a history of thyroid nodules, goiter, or other thyroid dysfunction.
 Because of the slow elimination of Cordarone and its metabolites, high plasma iodide levels, altered thyroid function, and abnormal thyroid-function tests may persist for several weeks or even months following Cordarone withdrawal.

-Hypothyroidism has been reported in 2 to 4% of patients in most series, but in 8 to 10% in some series.
-This condition may be identified by relevant clinical symptoms and particularly by elevated serum TSH levels.
+Hypothyroidism has been reported in 2 to 10% of patients receiving amiodarone and may be primary or subsequent to resolution of preceding amiodarone-induced hyperthyroidism.
+This condition may be identified by clinical symptoms and elevated serum TSH levels.
+Cases of severe hypothyroidism and myxedema coma, sometimes fatal, have been reported in association with amiodarone therapy.
 In some clinically hypothyroid amiodarone-treated patients, free thyroxine index values may be normal.
-Hypothyroidism is best managed by Cordarone dose reduction and/or thyroid hormone supplement.
-However, therapy must be individualized, and it may be necessary to discontinue Cordarone® Tablets in some patients.
+Manage hypothyroidism by reducing the dose of or discontinuing Cordarone and considering the need for thyroid hormone supplement.

 Hyperthyroidism occurs in about 2% of patients receiving Cordarone, but the incidence may be higher among patients with prior inadequate dietary iodine intake.
 Cordarone-induced hyperthyroidism usually poses a greater hazard to the patient than hypothyroidism because of the possibility of thyrotoxicosis and/or arrhythmia breakthrough or aggravation, all of which may result in death.
 There have been reports of death associated with amiodarone-induced thyrotoxicosis.
 IF ANY NEW SIGNS OF ARRHYTHMIA APPEAR, THE POSSIBILITY OF HYPERTHYROIDISM SHOULD BE CONSIDERED.